 Consider SEO Principles and Metrics

 There is no alternative to creating quality content when it comes to engaging readers.
-Along with producing great content, you must also focus on formatting, grammar and spell check, short paragraphs and simple language – all of which is considered by Google when ranking your pages.
+Along with producing great content, you must also focus on formatting, grammar and spell check, short paragraphs, and simple language – all of which are considered by Google when ranking your pages.
 Keep the following in mind when creating content for your website:

 - Your content should be visually attractive.